tasket/wyng-backup/README.md

 avoids snapshot space consumption pitfalls, and can make an indefinite* number of frequent backups to an archive with relatively little CPU / disk IO overhead.

-Sparsebak is optimized to process data as /streams/ whenever possible, which avoids writing temporary caches of data to disk.
-It also doesn't require the source admin system to ever /mount/ processed volumes, meaning untrusted data and filesystems can be handled safely.
+Sparsebak is optimized to process data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
+It also doesn't require the source admin system to ever mount processed volumes, meaning untrusted data and filesystems can be handled safely.

 (* See `prune` command for freeing space on the destination.)